Jeff-YW/YOLO-automation/README.md

 ## Get COCO Datasets

-The dataset from the COCO 2017 Object Detection Task.
 The coco datasets needs to be downloaded in advance since the tasks rely on the dataset, it is for the best to download and unzip the dataset into the current working directory.
-If not, there is a way to link to the coco dataset by changing the path to dataset.
-As shown below, by changing the two parameters will enable the python script to track down the images' locations locally.
+Here is the link to [val2017.zip](http://images.cocodataset.org/zips/val2017.zip) and [coco2017labels.zip](https://github.com/ultralytics/yolov5/releases/download/v1.0/coco2017labels.zip).
+The first unzipped validation images should be those validation images as in `./coco/images/val2017`, and the second file serves as the `./coco/` folder.

 ```YAML
 img_source_file: "coco/val2017.txt"
 ann_path:  "coco/annotations/instances_val2017.json"
 ```

-## Results
+## Result Saving

-The results are saved as text files within an automatically generated directory.
+The results can be saved as text files within an automatically generated directory.
 Additionally, results are available in terminal print-out format and visualized prediction results (i.e., picture results).

 ## Configuration